SnapDrop/snapdrop/README.md

 ### Get the code

-[Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Share With Me to where you want to work.
+[Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Snapdrop to where you want to work.
 The project comes in two flavours - Light and Full.

-**Beginners**: Try Share With Me Light.
+**Beginners**: Try Snapdrop Light.
 This doesn't require any extra dependencies nor knowledge of modern front-end tooling.
 This option is good for prototyping if you haven't build a Polymer app before.

-**Intermediate - Advanced**: Use the full version of Share With Me.
+**Intermediate - Advanced**: Use the full version of Snapdrop.
 This comes with all the build tools you'll need for testing and productionising your app so it's nice and lean.
 You'll need to run a few extra commands to install the tools we recommend but it's worth it to make sure your final app is super optimised.

-:warning: **Important**: Share With Me, and Share With Me Light, both contain dotfiles (files starting with a `.`).
+:warning: **Important**: Snapdrop, and Snapdrop Light, both contain dotfiles (files starting with a `.`).
 If you're copying the contents of the Starter Kit to a new location make sure you bring along these dotfiles as well!
-On Mac, [enable showing hidden files](http://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/), then try extracting/copying Share With Me again.
+On Mac, [enable showing hidden files](http://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/), then try extracting/copying Snapdrop again.
 This time the dotfiles needed should be visible so you can copy them over without issues.

-Rob Dodson has a fantastic [PolyCast video](https://www.youtube.com/watch?v=xz-yixRxZN8) available that walks through using Share With Me.
-An [end-to-end with Polymer](https://www.youtube.com/watch?v=1f_Tj_JnStA) and Share With Me talk is also available.
+Rob Dodson has a fantastic [PolyCast video](https://www.youtube.com/watch?v=xz-yixRxZN8) available that walks through using Snapdrop.
+An [end-to-end with Polymer](https://www.youtube.com/watch?v=1f_Tj_JnStA) and Snapdrop talk is also available.

 ### Install dependencies

 #### Quick-start (for experienced users)

-With Node.js installed, run the following one liner from the root of your Share With Me download:
+With Node.js installed, run the following one liner from the root of your Snapdrop download:

 ```sh
 npm install -g gulp bower && npm install && bower install